redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_create.md

 ### Synopsis

-Create a Service Registry instance to store and manage your schema and API artifacts.
+Create a Service Registry instance to store and manage your schema and API artifacts

 ```